Sergio George Abcede - Oahu District Engineer - Hawaii Department of Transportation

 Mr. Cahill has served as a Program/Project Manager throughout the land acquisition and demolition phases of several large-scale infrastructure projects, including the Gordie Howe International Bridge in Detroit, Michigan; realignment of 75 miles of I-69 in Indiana; and the West Lake Corridor/Double Track commuter train extension on behalf of the Northwest Indiana Commuter Transportation District.
 His duties on these projects included development and implementation of technical specifications for demolition services, advance coordination to facilitate acceleration of utility disconnection, and finalization of contractor and community engagement strategies.

 Additionally, Mr. Cahill acted as the liaison between the property acquisition and demolition teams, streamlining activities across multiple practices to increase efficiency while maintaining project schedules and budgets.

-Jerome Daleiden - Principal Engineer - ARRB Group, INC.
+Jerry Daleiden - Principal Engineer - ARRB Group, INC.

 Jerry has been involved in the design and research of pavements and their performance for over 35 years.
 He has been responsible for the evaluation and design of numerous pavement projects around the world.
 These analyses range from projections of remaining life to design of rehabilitation alternatives.